 With a village green, old stone cross and stocks, Litton is a 'real' Derbyshire village with fabulous walks from the doorstep.
 Just a few strides up the road is the Red Lion pub, which still retains an old world charm, serving a good range of real ales and tasty pub food.
 The comunity-run village shop is across the green and sells all your essential food requirements and souvenirs to take home.
 It is also a post-office, a cafe selling homemade cakes, teas/coffees and a range of local produce, cards and gifts.
 (Please note, the shop only accepts cash transactions, no cards)

-Tideswell is 1 mile away and offers 4 pubs, a Co-op (open till late), a fresh fruit and veg shop, a butchers' and several cafes/delis/sandwich shops.
+Tideswell is 1 mile away and offers 4 pubs, a Co-op (open till late), a fresh fruit and veg shop, a fish and chip shop and several cafes/delis/sandwich shops.
 We believe strongly in local area sustainability - after all, it's what helps keep small villages alive - and actively encourage guests to shop/dine locally if possible.
-It also has two fish and chip shops, a gift shop and a post-office.
 There is a cash-dispenser, 2 hair-dressers, a chemist and doctor's surgery and is home to the celebrated Tideswell Male Voice Choir.
 Pride of place in the centre of the village is Tideswell church, known as the Cathedral of the Peak.

 The market town of Bakewell, in a lovely setting by the river Wye, is 7 miles away, famous for it's Bakewell Puddings and Tarts, and has an abundance of shops, bars, pubs, restaurants, takeaways and a swimming pool.
 The spa town of Buxton is 9 miles away and offers a range of high street shops, lovely bars and restaurants and has several supermarkets if you need to stock up.
 It even has a Go-Ape tree-top experience to bring out your inner Tarzan!
 The Devonshire Spa at the Devonshire Dome is an award-winning hidden gem, and offers full spa facilities, treatments and speciality spa days to suit everyone.
 Buxton Opera House is also truly magnificent, and is one of Britain's leading receiving Edwardian theatres, hosting wonderful shows and performances all year round.